vizjerai/icg-pdf-optimizer/README.md

 # PDF Optimizer

-Uses pdfsizeopt to optimize a PDF and creates a thumbnail 230 pixels wide from the first PDF page.
+Uses pdfsizeopt to optimize a PDF and creates a JPG thumbnail 230 pixels wide from the first PDF page with mini_magick.

+## Dependencies

+- pdfsizeopt
+    - Python: 2.x
+    - Ghostscript
+    - netpbm
+    - jbig2enc
+    - pngwolf-zopfli

+- mini_magick
+    - imagemagick: 6 or 7

 ## Install